Lochaber Community Care Forum

 With 2 days’ notice, you can ask for a car to take you (or a friend/neighbour) where you need to go if you can’t get there by public transport (eg medical or social appointments).
 This service costs min. £3 to max. £10 return, payable to the driver.
-Drivers get expenses paid less the fare.
+Drivers get all out-of-pocket expenses paid.
+More volunteers are needed in this area.

 Tel - 01397 701020